jonaspleyer/globalsearch-rs/README.md

 - 📦 Local optimization using the cobyla \[3\] and argmin crate \[4\]

-- 🚀 Parallel execution of initial stage using Rayon
+- 🚀 Parallel execution using Rayon

 - 🔄 Checkpointing support for long-running optimizations